 FSBOs Are Reluctant to Pay Buyer Agents’ Fees

 Many buyers choose to work through a buyer’s agent.
 FSBOs choose to sell their property on their own primarily to save the real estate agent’s commission.
 It is, thus, that when it comes to parting with the buyer agent’s commission, many FSBOs downright decline to pay any buyers fees.
 This significantly reduces any chances of an FSBO making a sell.
 If you are trying to sell your house on your own, it is a good idea to agree to pay the buyer agent’s fee.
+Keep in mind that in light of the pandemic, buyers will prefer to utilize their own agent.

 They Overestimate the Prices